cghimire/Grocery-Management-System/README.md

 ![alt text](https://github.com/cghimire/Grocery-Management-System/blob/master/Grocery%20img/grocery_frequentItems.png "Most frequent Items")

-*Above histogram shows the miost frequent items in the data set*.
+**Above histogram shows the miost frequent items in the data set**.

 **Recommendation Rule**

 ![alt text](https://github.com/cghimire/Grocery-Management-System/blob/master/Grocery%20img/recom%20rule.png "recommendation rule")

-We created Association Rules: min support as 0.01, confidence as 0.05 and sorted with ‘high-confidence’ rule.
-The rules with confidence of 1  imply that, whenever the LHS item was purchased, the RHS item was also purchased 100% of the time.
+**We created Association Rules: min support as 0.01, confidence as 0.05 and sorted with ‘high-confidence’ rule.
+The rules with confidence of 1  imply that, whenever the LHS item was purchased, the RHS item was also purchased 100% of the time**.

 **Neural Network Model**

 After splitting data set into training and testing set, I added column to each training and test data to see if the model is fit.

 ![alt text](https://github.com/cghimire/Grocery-Management-System/blob/master/Grocery%20img/neural%20net.png "neural net")

-* Above matrix shows that out of 59 Needs 55 were predicted correctly, and out of 21 want 20 were predicted correctly
+**Above matrix shows that out of 59 Needs 55 were predicted correctly, and out of 21 want 20 were predicted correctly**.

 ## Model Evaluation and Conclusion <a name = "model-evaluation-and-conclusion"></a>

 The neural net model is used to predict our spending and optimize our budget loading data for April month.

 ![alt text](https://github.com/cghimire/Grocery-Management-System/blob/master/Grocery%20img/neural%20net_1.png "neural net_1"

-*As we can see when we purchase Red onions from Columbia Store it is classified as our Needs, meaning the Red onion is something we can’t avoid buying*.
+**As we can see when we purchase Red onions from Columbia Store it is classified as our Needs, meaning the Red onion is something we can’t avoid buying**.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>
 I would like to thank Sushil Tiwari for the contribution on this project.